Beth Nahrain: People

-The Assyrians (also referred to as Syriacs, Arameans or Chaldeans) view themselves as the native people of Beth Nahrain.
+The Assyrians (also referred to as Syriacs, Arameans or Chaldeans) are the indigenous people of Beth Nahrain.
 They speak different dialects of Neo-Aramaic depending on their geographical location within Beth Nahrain.
 Today, Assyrians in Iraq and Iran as well as the Khabur River Valley in Syria speak varieties of Northeastern Neo-Aramaic while the Assyrians in Turkey and Syria mainly speak Turoyo, a dialect of Central Neo-Aramaic.

-Other prominent ethnic groups present in Beth Nahrain include Arabs, Armenians, Yazidis, Turkmen, Persians, Kurds and Turks.
+Other prominent ethnic groups present in Beth Nahrain include Arabs, Armenians, Mandaeans, Yazidis, Turkmen, Persians, Kurds and Turks.

 Geography

-Beth Nahrain occupies the land between two rivers - referring to the Euphrates and Tigris.
+Beth Nahrain encompasses the land between and surrounding the Tigris and Euphrates, and their tributaries.
 The Tigris-Euphrates river system covers 35,600 km2 and forms a major river system originating from the Taurus mountains of Eastern Turkey through Syria and Iraq towards the Persian Gulf.